I'm A Neurologist: Here Are 3 Surprising Things You Should Know About Memory

 See, your brain encounters countless pieces of information every single day—most of which is extraneous and unnecessary (things you don't even realize you're processing).
 "Your brain is very good at remembering a thousand details, and most of them are not really critical for your life," he adds.
 Small compares these memories to an overgrown field: When you sleep, you're "mowing" and "shaping" the lawn to trim down the excess—as a result, the field as a whole becomes healthier (meaning, your brain can better remember the more important items).

-When people are sleep deprived, their brains are unable to trim these extra memories—which is why lack of sleep has been associated with impaired working memory.
+When people are sleep deprived, their brains are unable to trim these extra memories—which is why lack of sleep has been associated with impaired working memory1.
 "Their brains are static with information," says Small.
-"They can't think clearly, [and in extreme cases] they can even develop perceptual illusions and hallucinations."
+"They can't think clearly, [and in extreme cases] they can even develop perceptual illusions and hallucinations2."
 He continues, "That, to me, is great proof of why we need forgetting to be cognitively clear."

 Social connections can reduce fear memories.

 When you have a social interaction, "we secrete oxytocin and create that social bonding," says Small.
-"One of the main things that oxytocin does is it turns down the areas in our brain that store fear memories."
+"One of the main things that oxytocin does is it turns down the areas in our brain that store fear memories4."
 (In fact, one theory suggests that during times of anxiety or depression, the body might produce more oxytocin in order to encourage social bonding.)
 On a surface level, this makes sense: After all, it's difficult to establish a social connection if you're fearful and on edge.
 "You have to open up your heart," says Small.
 "That requires keeping your fear memories at bay."